FAQ - Carbon Neutral Festival International de Jazz de Montréal

 - Electricity consumption; and

-How many climate-damaging emissions will be offset?
+How many climate-damaging emissions are offset?

 What about Festival participants and suppliers?